rcornwell/sims/SEL32/taptools/README.md

            output - stdout

 tape2disk - This program reads a tape assigned as input device.
 It
-           generated a .tap metadata file.
+           generates a .tap metadata file.
 Stdout will contain a listing of the files and sizes written to disk.
 The define
            #define FILEMGR must be compiled in for tapes ending with
            two EOFs.
 Unix and MPX 1.x filemgr tapes use that format.